RevealBi/Documentation/en/datasources/microsoft-reporting-services.md

 The order of reports and folders closely resembles the one in your Microsoft Reporting Services account.

-Depending on your data, you will need to configure certain **parameters** for your Reports, like shown below:
+Depending on your data, you will need to configure specific **parameters** for your Reports, as shown below:

 ![Set up parameters and choose an output format dialog](images/multiple-selection-parameters.png)